Chaozhou: Geography

 Chaozhou is located in the easternmost part of the Guangdong Province, north of the coastal Shantou City.
 It is situated north of the delta of the Han River, which flows throughout the city.

 The Chaozhou territory is mountainous.
 In particular, the nearby Phoenix Mountain's peak is located 1497 m above sea level.
 The main nearby rivers are the Huanggang River and the Han River.
 The Han River flows from west to southeast, and ramps through downtown Chaozhou; the Huanggang river flows roughly from north to south through the territory of Raoping, emptying into the sea.
 These two rivers provide abundant water for Chaozhou.
 Hills account for 65% of the total land area within the city, mainly in Raoping and Northern Chaoan.
 To the north of the city, there is a wide mountainous area suitable for tea cultivation; the lower-altitude areas nearby are mainly suitable for growing bamboo, peach, plum, olive, and pineapple.
 On the banks of the Han River, there is fertile land used for rice, sweet potato, peanut, soybean, carrot, orange, peach, and banana cultivation.

-The three peaks of Jinshan (巾山), Mingshan (明山), and Dushan (独山) are collectively known as the Sanshan Guowang (三山國王) or Lords of the Three Mountains, and are venerated in temples, particularly by the Hakka people worldwide.
+The three peaks of Jinshan (巾山), Mingshan (明山), and Dushan (独山) are collectively known as Lords of the Three Mountains (三山國王; Teochew: San1 Suan1 Gog4 Uang5; Mandarin: Sanshan Guowang) or Lords of the Three Mountains, and are venerated in temples, particularly by the Hakka people worldwide.

 The Lower Water (Xiashui) Gate and ruins of city wall of Chaozhou.